-The Levada dos Cedros hike is one of the beautiful levada walks on Madeira island.
+The Levada dos Cedros hike is one of the beautiful self guided levada walks on Madeira island.
 This stunning forest walk which is pretty much flat all the time, ends by a few stunning waterfalls after 6 kilometres.
 You can do this hike out and back the same route, or add another part to Fanal forest to it.
 The Levada dos Cedros is definitely a hike for young and old and offers stunning viewpoints, jungle bridges and waterfalls along the way.
 Read in this blogpost everything you need to know about Levada dos Cedros, how to get there, the key facts and an extensive what to expect part!

 Levada dos Cedros PR14 hike key facts